 What affects fuel consumption rate?

 Diligent drivers are your company’s money-savers.
 They don’t get into accidents, avoid traffic tickets, and refuel their vehicles rarely.
 The drivers save 15% of fuel by controlling unnecessary speed, braking, and accelerations alone.
-ECTRI report even higher figures:
+ECTRI reports even higher figures:

 “Recent studies have shown that in certain situations the driver’s driving style can result in differences in terms of fuel consumption (and therefore CO2 emissions) up to 40% between a calm driver and an aggressive one.”(c) ECTRI for ResearchGate